 Somatic Coaching Vs. Somatic Therapy: Working With Trauma

 It’s common that people looking to resolve past trauma reach out to me.
 The field of somatics has gained popularity lately because it is a very effective way of working with trauma.
-We now know that trauma lives in the body and is deeply connected to the actual tissues of our bodies.
+We now know that trauma lives in the body and is deeply connected to the very real tissues of our bodies.

 Am I a trauma therapist?